 Platte Farm Open Space

 Platte Farm Open Space is a resident-led, 5.5-acre, brownfield-to-park redevelopment project in Globeville, one of Denver’s environmental justice neighborhoods.
-This project will address multiple issues facing this urban community, including illegal dumping, an overwhelmed stormwater system, and limited access to natural open space.
+Completed in 2020, this formerly contaminated open space – once a dumping ground for trash and industrial pollution – is now a beautiful community space with walking trails, playgrounds, stormwater infrastructure, wildflowers, grasses, and community gardens.
 In 2006, at the request of residents and the Globeville Civic Association #1, Groundwork Denver became involved with the visioning, planning, and implementation process for the project.
-Groundwork Denver acts as liaison between the Platte Farm Open Space steering committee, property owners, and Denver’s Department of Parks and Recreation.
+Groundwork Denver acted as a liaison between the Platte Farm Open Space steering committee, property owners, and Denver’s Department of Parks and Recreation.